Overview

 Codex

-c2c setup codex
+c2c install codex

 Kimi Code

-c2c setup kimi
+c2c install kimi

 Writes ~/.kimi/mcp.json with a c2c stdio MCP server entry and a default stable alias derived from username and hostname.
 Restart Kimi Code CLI to activate.

-Crush
+Crush (experimental)

-c2c setup crush
+c2c start crush -n my-crush